![]() |

 I was having a disagreement with my commander one day over a policy issue.
 Believing God can change people’s minds, I smiled and said, “Sir—I guess I’ll have to go over your head…and pray about this.”
 He replied, “Chaplain that is not fa … More

 For Paul and Barnabas, the triumph of Jerusalem was soon followed by a disagreement (vv.
 36-39).
 When Paul and Barnabas decided they wanted to return to the churches founded on the first missionary journey, Barnabas wanted to take John Mark with them.
-Apparently Paul thought the young man had not measured up before, and he probably would do no better a second time.
-Barnabas was determined to take him and Paul just as determined not to take him (v.
+Apparently, Paul thought the young man had not measured up before, and he probably would do no better a second time.
+Barnabas was determined to take him, and Paul was just as determined not to take him (v.
 37).

-Because a sharp contention developed between these two missionaries, (who had just won a battle together for faith and love for the Gentiles), they decided to part company and go in different directions.
+Because a sharp contention developed between these two missionaries (who had just won a battle together for faith and love for the Gentiles), they decided to part company and go in different directions.
 Many have asked: did God intend for Paul and Barnabas to split up?
-My opinion is that this was not His intended will, but in spite of the circumstances He made “even the wrath of man to praise Him” (Psalm 76:10).
+I’m of the opinion that this was not His intended will, but despite the circumstances the Lord made “even the wrath of man to praise Him” (Psalm 76:10).
 Paul chose Silas to go with him, and they went north through Syria into Cilicia.
 Barnabas took John Mark, and they went back to Cyprus.
 A positive result was that instead of one missionary team, now there were two.

 Application